John Maynard Keynes: Keynesian resurgence 2008–09

-expressed concern over the potential impact on inflation, national debt and the risk that a too large stimulus will create an unsustainable recovery.
+expressed concern over the potential impact on inflation, national debt and the risk that a too-large stimulus will create an unsustainable recovery.

 Among professional economists the revival of Keynesian economics has been even more divisive.
 Although many economists, such as George Akerlof, Paul Krugman, Robert Shiller and Joseph Stiglitz, supported Keynesian stimulus, others did not believe higher government spending would help the United States economy recover from the Great Recession.
 Some economists, such as Robert Lucas, questioned the theoretical basis for stimulus packages.
 Others, like Robert Barro and Gary Becker, say that empirical evidence for beneficial effects from Keynesian stimulus does not exist.
 However, there is a growing academic literature that shows that fiscal expansion helps an economy grow in the near term, and that certain types of fiscal stimulus are particularly effective.

 New Keynesian economics

 New Keynesian economics developed in the 1990s and early 2000s as a response to the critique that macroeconomics lacked microeconomic foundations.
 New Keynesianism developed models to provide microfoundations for Keynesian economics.
 It incorporated parts of new classical macroeconomics to develop the new neoclassical synthesis, which forms the basis for mainstream macroeconomics today.

 Two main assumptions define the New Keynesian approach to macroeconomics.
 Like the New Classical approach, New Keynesian macroeconomic analysis usually assumes that households and firms have rational expectations.
 However, the two schools differ in that New Keynesian analysis usually assumes a variety of market failures.
 In particular, New Keynesians assume that there is imperfect competition in price and wage setting to help explain why prices and wages can become "sticky", which means they do not adjust instantaneously to changes in economic conditions.

 Wage and price stickiness, and the other market failures present in New Keynesian models, imply that the economy may fail to attain full employment.
-Therefore, New Keynesians argue that macroeconomic stabilization by the government (using fiscal policy) and the central bank (using monetary policy) can lead to a more efficient macroeconomic outcome than a laissez faire policy would.
+Therefore, New Keynesians argue that macroeconomic stabilisation by the government (using fiscal policy) and the central bank (using monetary policy) can lead to a more efficient macroeconomic outcome than a laissez faire policy would.